 In Windows Vista and 7 (and Windows XP without Common Tasks pane), open Edit menu (press Alt key first in Windows Vista and 7) and click Copy To Folder or Move To Folder.

-In Windows 8, Home tab of Ribbon contains Copy to and Move to buttons.
+In Windows 8 and 8.1, Home tab of Ribbon contains Copy to and Move to buttons.
 Both list common folders and libraries, and a custom folder can be selected using the Choose location... option.